Udon-Khytawe/Asteroids/README.md

 # Asteroids
+Thank you to Alex Kim for composing the fabulous music.
 For my first attempt at making a game I made a version of asteroids The game starts immediatly when the jar file is run.
 Download the Zip file if you only with to run the game, don't mess with the asteroids file because the music may not work if you do.